eShe is an independent digital media platform based in New Delhi that amplifies women’s voices and stories about our

 That’s why the magazine has launched its trademarked series of personal-growth workshops for women and teenagers called Shine Your Light®.
 These are travelling across India and are held in groups of 30 to 40 participants.
 Join the Facebook group here.

-Aekta Kapoor is the founder and editor of eShe magazine, and the founder of the nonprofit peacebuilding initiative South Asia Union.
+Aekta Kapoor is the founder and editor of eShe magazine and the nonprofit peacebuilding platform South Asia Union.
 After a long career as an award-winning lifestyle and fashion journalist heading prestigious publications and websites, Aekta now focuses on gender equality, social justice and peacebuilding through her writing and initiatives.